Ram-N/ai-demystified/content/modules/how_ai_works/index.md

 # Articles in This Module: How Does AI Work?

 The topics in this foundational module bridge intuition and early technical understanding.
-Below are five article-style topics tailored for students aged 12–18.
+Below are five article-style topics tailored for students of all ages.
 Each one aims to simplify core concepts behind how AI works — with stats, machine learning, and logic — using analogies and hands-on activities to build understanding.

 - [Guessing the Next Word: The Math Behind AI Magic](next_word_prediction.html)
   How AI predicts what word comes next using patterns and probability.